This post may contain affiliate links. Please read our privacy policy.

 Summer squash (zucchini in particular) is used in many different cuisines, from the U.S. to Bulgaria to Egypt to Turkey and all throughout Europe.

-The flavor is quite delicate, and therefore zucchini and summer squash take well to all kind of preparations and seasonings, since they are quite like a blank slate.
-They are usually simply cooked in some way – sautéed or steamed, sometimes fried, though it also can be stuffed and baked.
-Zucchini and summer squash can be used in soups, stews and chilis, to easily add bulk and a boost of nutrition.
+The flavor is quite delicate, and therefore zucchini and summer squash take well to all kinds of preparations and seasonings since they are quite like a blank slate.
+They are usually simply cooked in some way — sautéed or steamed, sometimes fried, though they also can be stuffed and baked.
+Zucchini and summer squash can be used in soups, stews, and chilis, to easily add bulk and a boost of nutrition.
 Don’t peel them!
 The skin adds nice color to dishes.

-Sautéed Corn and Zucchini in Lemony Browned Butter / Mia / Katie Workman / themom100.com
+Sautéed Corn and Zucchini in Lemony Browned Butter piled in serving bowl with spoons.

-They can also be used in raw preparations, like salads, as uncooked squash are nicely crunchy, especially when they are on the smaller side.
+They can also be used in raw preparations, like salads, as uncooked squash is nicely crunchy, especially when they are on the smaller side.

 What Do I Do With Zucchini Flowers?

-Zucchini and summer squash put forth a flower on each end of the vegetable which is also edible.
-They are often stuffed and fried, and they are delicious.
+Zucchini and summer squash put forth a flower on each end of the vegetable, which is also edible.
+The squash blossoms are often stuffed and fried, and they are delicious.

 Is Zucchini/Summer Squash Nutritious?